Why is the network better than HDMI splitters and matrix switcher for video walls

 Distance limitation is no longer a significant issue since Cat6 ethernet cables can run up ~330ft (more than 6 times the length of HDMI cables) without losing significant quality.

 The network-based approach allows customers to install the PC in a remote location (i.e. a server room, or closet) away from the video wall site.

 In the case of Userful, a small zero client receiver—which basically is a network addressable video card— is attached to the back of each display to receive the content via ethernet, outputting it to the display via HDMI.

 These have no CPU or movable parts (which make for a long lifespan of 8-10 years), and pose no limitation on what content resolution the system can support (i.e. 4k, 6k, and even 8k).

-When it comes to control and management of your video walls, because the solution is PC based, it includes software that offers a wide range of configuration, as well content management and interactivity features.
+When it comes to controlling and management of your video walls, because the solution is PC-based, it includes software that offers a wide range of configurations, as well content management and interactivity features.

 For example, users can create any imaginable video wall layout (traditional grid or artistic).

 Users can also take advantage of layout flexibility using zones, multi-window, or picture in picture to display multiple content sources simultaneously (as opposed to HDMI splitters that can only handle a single input source at a time).

 Every video wall deployment is different, and depending on your requirements one approach might fit best, yet as we saw above, the PC and network-based approach is more flexible, making it more suitable for a wider range of use cases—whether it is digital signage, control rooms, artistic video walls, etc—and, even though you might think it would be more expensive, it turns out to be more cost-effective.